echo-luna/SignedBool/README.md

 -True
 -False

-This library applies the field of abstract boolean to C++ code to demosntrate feasibility and workability.
+This library applies the field of abstract boolean to C++ code to demonstrate plausibility.
 Please verify the outputs, I have not built automated testing on these values yet.

 Any questions can be directed to Echo at echo@el42.tech or on X @TheTraveler9720